+44 2080 128 209

 • Excellent food and snacks (vegetarian and special menus on request)

-• Teak wooden furniture in lounge, cabins and on deck
+• Teak wooden furniture in the lounge, cabins and on the deck

 • Spacious sun and semi-covered decks